rockroman/CI_PP5_Blade/README.md

 1. Hero with supporting history paragraph feature:

 - The Hero with Supporting History Paragraph Feature presents a striking hero image accompanied by a concise paragraph introducing the webshop and its site owner.
-This feature creates an impactful first impression, conveying the essence of the webshop and establishing a connection with visitors.
+This feature creates an impactful first impression, conveying the essence of the web-shop and establishing a connection with visitors.
+- User Story covered with this feature:

 <details><summary>See Hero with supporting history paragraph feature section</summary>